 The guidelines were as follows:

 In accordance with the guidelines, we picked colours for each note and jotted them down.
-Strangely for me, this produced a rather different result to when I was dealing with the complete track.
-Rather than dark blues and purples, I was picking more light greens and browns, even with the occasional bright orange thrown in.
-A similar thing was happening with Steffi who seemed also to be allowing her emotional, primal reaction to override her previous reception of the song in its totality.
-Chris Snury, on the other hand, was choosing colours that formed a coherent colour palette and which related closely to those that we had spoken of before.
+Strangely for me, this produced a rather different result than when I was dealing with the complete track.
+Rather than dark blues and purples, I picked more light greens and browns, even with the occasional bright orange.
+A similar thing was happening with Steffi, who seemed also to be allowing her emotional, primal reaction to override her previous reception of the song in its totality.
+Chris Snury on the other hand, was choosing colours that formed a coherent colour palette and related closely to those we had spoken of before.
 I was curious as to what this meant in relation to neurological compartmentalisation and male/female preceptive powers.

 Whilst it would be unfair, and inaccurate, to take my research as fact as my sample pool is far too small, I nonetheless think that it has brought up fascinating differences between male and female brain usage.
 Interestingly synaesthesia has also been associated with sexuality, specifically OS (objectum sexuality) i.e. romantic and/or sexual feelings towards inanimate objects.
 In a recent paper published in December of 2019, psychologists Julia Simner and James E. A. Hughs and neuroscientist, Noam Sagiv, ran experiments that suggested that those who identified as OS also had high rates of synaesthesia .
 Perhaps a VIM II could be in the making…